First African Methodist Episcopal Church of Los Angeles: History

 The church was established in 1872 under the sponsorship of Biddy Mason, an African American nurse and a California real estate entrepreneur and philanthropist, and her son-in-law Charles Owens.
 The organizing meetings were held in Mason's home on Spring Street and she donated the land on which the first church was built.

 The parent AME Church is a Methodist denomination founded by the Rev. Richard Allen in Philadelphia, Pennsylvania in 1816.
 The AME Church now has over 2,000,000 members in North and South America, Africa and Europe, and includes other major churches such as the Greater Allen A. M. E. Cathedral of New York with over 23,000 members and the Reid Temple A.M.E.
 Church in Glenn Dale, Maryland with over 15,000 members.

 The former location of this church was at 8th & Towne (1902 - 1968) and in 1971, while at that location, it was nominated as Los Angeles' "#71 Landmark."
 The location prior to that was on Azusa Street, a building that was rented to the Azusa Street mission.
 The 8th & Towne building was burned down July 4, 1972, and was razed.
-The current church, located in the Jefferson Park neighborhood of the West Adams district, was completed in 1968.
+The current church, located in the West Adams district, was completed in 1968.
 It was designed by African American architect Paul R. Williams.

 In 1993 Federal authorities unearthed an alleged plot by young men associated with the "Fourth Reich Skinheads" to attack the First AME Church.
 The accused, said to be planning to blow up the church to ignite a race war, negotiated plea bargains with prosecutors.